luketschepen/Visual-Calculator/README.md

 Change Current input to be cleaner <br>
 Finish slides <br>
 Make countdown more visible <br>
+Change text for ten fingers to "zero" not ten <br>
 prep for qna <br>

 # WANT